-17 Fruiting Trees, Shrubs and Vines That Grow in Partial Shade
+17 Fruit Crops That Grow in Shade

 Do you have a partially shaded area of your garden where you'd love to place some fruiting plants?
 If you aren't sure which types of fruiting trees, vines and shrubs thrive in shady areas, you've come to the right place!
 In this article, gardening expert Liessa Bowen looks at her favorite fruiting plants for shady garden spaces!